Laravel-Backpack/docs/4.0/base-how-to.md

 Backpack's authentication driver, provider, guard and password broker can easily be overwritten by creating a driver/provider/guard/broker with the ```backpack``` name inside your ```config/auth.php```.
 If one named ```backpack``` exists there, Backpack will use that instead.

 <a name="overwrite-authentication-driver-provider-guard-or-password-broker"></a>
-## Overwrite Backpack authentication driver, provider, guard or password broker
+### Overwrite Backpack authentication driver, provider, guard or password broker

 Backpack's authentication uses a completely separate authentication driver, provider, guard and password broker.
 Backpack adds them to what's defined in ```config/auth.php``` on runtime, and they're all named ```backpack```.

 To change a setting in how Backpack's driver/provider/guard or password broker works, create a driver/provider/guard/broker with the ```backpack``` name inside your ```config/auth.php```.
 If one named ```backpack``` exists there, Backpack will use that instead.

 <a name="use-separate-sessions-for-admins-and-users"></a>
-## Use separate sessions for admin&user authentication
+### Use separate sessions for admin&user authentication

-This is a default in Backpack\Base 2.0.0.
+This is a default in Backpack v4.

 <a name="login-with-username-instead-of-email"></a>
-## Login with username instead of email
+### Login with username instead of email

 1. Create a ```username``` column in your users table and add it in ```$fillable``` on your ```User``` model.
 Best to do this with a migration.
 2. Remove tge UNIQUE and NOT NULL constraints from ```email``` on your table.
 Best to do this with a migration.
 Alternatively, delete your ```email``` column and remove it from ```$fillable``` on your ```User``` model.
 If you already have a CRUD for users, you might also need to delete it from the Request, and from your UserCrudController.